-- Check that the flue pipes from boiler to chimney are not blocked - Check the safety valve on the burner tube. - Combustion fan should be cleaned at air in grill and the fan wheel. - The bolts holding the burner tube and auger together should be fastened. - Check the sprinkler valve and check afterwards, that it is tight - Dismount aluminium block for sprinkler system and clean it for any accumulated fuel - Dismount air-inlet and clean oblong hole beneath. - The chain at the rear of the stoker should be oiled and tightened to 15° on the scale. - The bearings at the rear of the stoker should be greased by means of a grease pump. - Check the rubber in the rotating valve for wear.
+- Check that the flue pipes from boiler to chimney are not blocked - Check the safety valve on the burner tube. - Combustion fan should be cleaned at air in grill and the fan wheel. - The bolts holding the burner tube and auger together should be fastened. - Check the sprinkler valve and check afterwards, that it is tight - Dismount aluminium block for sprinkler system and clean it for any accumulated fuel - The chain at the rear of the stoker should be oiled and tightened to 15° on the scale. - The bearing behind the big chain wheel should be greased by means of a grease pump.